gohugoio/hugo/docs/content/overview/configuration.md

     enableEmoji:				false
     # Show a placeholder instead of the default value or an empty string if a translation is missing
     enableMissingTranslationPlaceholders: false
     # Regex to use for dates in filenames.
-Only used with `useFilenameDateAsFallback`
     filenameDateFallbackPattern: "(?P<year>\\d{4})\\-(?P<month>\\d{2})\\-(?P<day>\\d{2})"
     # Time format for custom dates in filenames.
-Only used with `useFilenameDateAsFallback` and must match `filenameDateFallbackPattern`
+Must match `filenameDateFallbackPattern`
     filenameDateFallbackFormat: "2006-01-02"
     footnoteAnchorPrefix:       ""
     footnoteReturnLinkContents: ""